abelhii/timeMap/README.md

-# timeMap
+# Time Map
 (CSSE Final Year Project)
-Using Google maps and calendar API to store Maynooth University student's timetables
+Using Google maps and calendar API to store and display Maynooth's student's timetables